MTV Video Music Award for International Viewer's Choice: MTV Europe

 The International Viewer's Choice Award for MTV Europe was given out every year from 1989 to 1997.
 This award was retired in 1998 and replaced with the regional categories handed out at that year's MTV Europe Music Awards.
 The award's biggest winners are Roxette and George Michael, both of whom won the award twice.
 The biggest nominee, meanwhile, is Icelandic singer Björk, who received three nominations (but came out empty-handed each year).

 In terms of countries, Great Britain is by far the one with the most nominations and wins, followed by Sweden.
 Coincidentally, these are the only two countries to have produced multiple winners throughout the award's history, and they would have also been the only ones to produce winners had it not been for U2's win in 1995.

 Because of the high crossover potential that European acts have in the U.S. market, several artists and videos received nominations for the European Viewer's Choice as well as other categories in the main ceremony, including Video of the Year and Viewer's Choice.
-One curious pattern to emerge from this is that until 1996 no European artist who won a Moonman during the main show ever won the European Viewer's Choice Moonman, such as Sinéad O'Connor in 1990, Annie Lennox in 1992, and Björk in 1996.
+One curious pattern to emerge from this is that until 1996 no European artist who won a Moonman during the main show ever won the European Viewer's Choice Moonman, namely Sinéad O'Connor in 1990, Annie Lennox in 1992, and Björk in 1996.
 By the same token, any European Viewer's Choice winners who were up for other awards that same night would lose their other main-show races, including George Michael in both 1993 and 1996 and U2 in 1995.
 This pattern was only broken in 1997—the award's last year—when The Prodigy's "Breathe" won the European Viewer's Choice award as well as the one voted for by U.S. audiences, thus also becoming the only video in the show's history to win the Viewer's Choice award in addition to an international one.

 Another curious fact that can be attributed to the European Viewer's Choice award is that it led to the first case ever of a video being nominated in two different years, as Björk's "Human Behaviour" received a European nomination in 1993 and then six more the following year.
 This situation would not occur again until 2009, when Miley Cyrus's "7 Things" received a Best Editing nomination after having been nominated for Best New Artist the year before.

 Following is a list of the winners of the International Viewer's Choice Award for MTV Europe.